telerik/winforms-docs/desktopalert/gettingstarted.md

 ---
 title: Getting Started
-page_title: Getting Started | UI for WinForms Documentation
+page_title: Getting Started | RadDesktopAlert
 description: RadDesktopAlert component displays a small pop-up window on the screen to notify the user that a specific event has occurred in the application.
 slug: winforms/desktopalert/gettingstarted
 tags: gettingstarted